Umpqua Bank Releases "Business Resiliency" Survey

 Some businesses are stronger today and focused on positive, long-term changes

-Though businesses been negatively impacted by the pandemic, not all businesses have been impacted adversely.
+Though many businesses have been negatively impacted by the pandemic, not all businesses have been impacted adversely.
 Nearly a quarter of businesses report a stronger competitive advantage.
 Another 41% say they're adapting and making changes that will make them profitable and competitive long term.

 According to Richard Cabrera, Umpqua's head of commercial & corporate banking, there's tremendous opportunity for financial institutions to continue rising to the occasion following the Paycheck Protection Program by providing tailored solutions that preserve cashflow and create efficiencies necessary to remain competitive in the current and post-COVID economy.